Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 * URL for transactions - specific for operations such as authorization, capture and cancellation of transactions.
 * URL for queries - specific for consultation operations, such as a transaction search.

-<br/>To perform an operation, combine the environment base URL with the desired operation endpoint (as in https://api.braspag.com.br/*v2/sales/*) and then submit a request to this URL using the correct HTTP method.
+<br/>To perform an operation:

+1. Combine the environment **base** URL with the desired operation **endpoint**.
+E.g.: https://api.braspag.com.br/*v2/sales/*.
+2. Submit a request to that URL using the correct HTTP method.

 |HTTP Method| Description|
 |---|---|